marilius12/taxes/pages/basics-of-taxation.md

 ## Types of Income

-- **Gross income**: total income from all sources before any expenses, deductions, or taxes
+- **Gross income**: total income before any expenses, deductions, or taxes
 - **Net income**: income after all expenses, deductions, and taxes

 For corporations, gross income is also the **top line** (on the income statement), while net income is the **bottom line**.